CeciliaFabiole/REACT/README.md

 - forms-05 Implement an UncontrolledLogin component that implements all the operations of the Login component, but does so using uncontrolled components.
 - forms-06 Modify the UncontrolledLogin component so that the username input is automatically focused when the component renders the first time.
 - lists-01 Create a Colors component that renders a ul tag with a li tag for each color passed in the items prop.
 The items prop should be an array of strings.
+- lists-02 Modify the Colors component so that items is expected to be an array of objects each containing an id and a name property.
+Render the name property of each object within a li tag, and use the id as a key.
 - lists-03
 - lists-04
 - lists-05